Clothing not only outdoors

 I will return to the vests that got mentioned the last time.
 I came across a vest that had fit we know from sports clothing, the very thin ones used by rock and cave climbers.
 But this vest was with synthetic insulation of medium weight.
 This caught our attention.
 Someone started making insulating vests the way we do them in our wool versions for decades.
 The width below the chest is gradually reduced, so the male that wears it doesn’t feel like a cocoon and is capable of moving nimbly.
 This hasn’t been a problem in women lines as it is a part of the looks.
 The vest even promised an improved synthetic fill that was made, together with the shell, of recycled polyester and nylon, respectively (bluesign certified).

 The vest has this athletic fit normally unusual among the vests, or gilets if you prefer.
+It then can sit lower (it is longer) and protect lower part of the body very well.
 It also is wider in shoulders.
 It’s a pity that we can’t see cuts like this more often.
 Though I still think Haglofs (the vest bought at webtogs) got here by focusing on a snug fit first rather than on the cut itself.
 Fortunately I, and the purpose I got it for, fit their sizing just right.
 So far the shapes have run in universal fashion of narrow shoulders and a cocoon-like torso.
 This shape doesn’t help with the mobility in terrain which is the point of the vest; shielding against the heat loss in critical areas without compromising one’s movement.
-Especially, if the vest is not worn on a naked body but on one or more layers.
+Especially, if the vest is not worn on a naked body but on one or more layers (this particular Haglofs Essens Mimic vest is designed for thin layering).
 The higher volume of air exchange also cools the body down, which isn’t why the vest is on.
 The vest is the first piece of clothing human ever wore, besides something wrapped around the waist.
 A leather strap tied around the waist took care of the fit.
 And while the reduction towards the waist won’t suit everyone every time, the fitted cuts are great for many uses and body shapes where the straight cut is not.
 So one would expect to find some from the manufacturers focused on this type of clothing.
 The exposed shoulders are a substantial part of the torso so these centimetres matter as well.
 The airtight fit closer to one’s neck than to the shoulder looks cosy but I always thought more practical thinking wouldn’t be amiss.
 I guess future differentiation will take care of this, and that’s what this ‘new’ vest is.
 The variety of these garments grows.
 We can notice in other types of clothing where there is more focus, like in jackets, in the last 10 years.
 That is an advantage for the user and the seller alike - in a tight competition.
-The downside is that as the marketing thickens, things then tend to get confusing.
+The downside is that as the marketing thickens, things tend to get confusing.

 The outdoors clothing is filled with more technology, attention and is getting more differentiated.
 It can make things look unnecessarily confusing.
 The synthetic materials got closer to natural materials in some aspects and the natural materials are becoming a greater part of the technical clothing.
 But the basics remain unchanged.
 We just distinguish in the variety more sharply because the lines among their properties and uses are more delineated.
 This is what we personally always look at, it hasn't changed much: